For a map of the area and a short introduction explaining this itinerary which runs along Via Clodia see page one.

 (left) Palazzo Franciosoni; (right) Palazzo Vinci Brugiotti

-In 1512 Vetralla was donated to King Henry VIII by Pope Julius II because England joined an alliance (League of Cambrai) promoted by the pope.
-Apart from a plaque with the coats of arms of the pope, the king and Cardinal Cristopher Bainbridge there is no other evidence of the English possession of the town (you may wish to see a page dedicated to the 500th anniversary of the event - external link).
+In 1512 Vetralla was donated to King Henry VIII by Pope Julius II because England joined an alliance (League of Cambrai) promoted by the Pope.
+Apart from a plaque with the coats of arms of the Pope, the king and Cardinal Cristopher Bainbridge there is no other evidence of the English possession of the town.

 In the middle of the XVIth century Vetralla was for a short time a possession of the Farnese, the family of Pope Paul III, but they did not manage to include it in their Duchy of Castro.
 Vetralla therefore does not have palaces of the feudal masters of the town, but instead those of some local wealthy families who built them in the late XVIth century.